 Just because it’s hard, and just because it may be one of the most trying accomplishments you’ve ever attempted, does not mean it can’t be done.
 The rewards for completion are satisfying, enriching, and in many ways therapeutic.
 With that said, only you can know if this is the field for you.
 Only you!
 Only you can answer the mandatory questions that need to be asked in a manner that lets you know that you are a writer.

-Leonardo da Vinci had a belief that the only method through which one could answer a question is by asking questions.
-That may seem so obvious it’s laughable, but he asked himself hundreds of little questions on every project he pursued.
+Leonardo da Vinci had a belief that the only method through which one could answer a question was by asking questions.
+Da Vinci did not even say you have to ask the right questions for even an incorrect question might lead to some answers that could lead to other questions and other answers.
+That may seem so obvious it’s laughable, but he asked himself hundreds of little questions about every project he pursued.
 His goal was objectivity.
 He wanted to look at every project from every angle he could imagine to see if he could enhance his view of the project or find it pointless to pursue.
 Some of these questions were harsh, some were leading, and others seemed to have no pertinence at all, until he asked them and tried to answer them.
 You cannot worry about hurting your feelings when you ask yourself these questions.
 You cannot worry if these questions change your opinion of yourself one hundred and eighty degrees.
 The questions must be asked.

 In the coming weeks, we will be asking you the questions about yourself that you may not want to ask about becoming a writer.
 These questions may be a little harsh.
 We may ask you to ask yourself some questions you don’t want to answer.
 If you really want to become a writer, however, you will need to ask them.